Raccoon254/Raccoon254/README.md

 </center>

 ## About Me
-I'm a passionate software developer dedicated to crafting efficient and scalable web applications.
+I'm a passionate software developer dedicated to coding efficient and scalable web applications.
 My journey in tech is driven by a ceaseless curiosity and a desire to tackle real-world challenges through innovative technology.
 I thrive on exploring cutting-edge technologies and deploying them to solve complex problems, delivering solutions that make a tangible difference.

 ## Stack
 Bellow are some of the tools I use to create software.